abishek-ctrl/100-days-of-code/README.md

 Day 51: Started PyTorch and Python Backend(Django).

+Day 52: Followed up on more Django and some intro to FastAPI.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.

 ## Resources